santiadlv/monsters-inc-room/README.md

 ## Usage

-Run `npm start` to start a development server locally.
+Run `npm run dev` to start a development server locally.
 It should automatically open the project in your default web browser.
-If it doesn't, navigate to [localhost at port 8080](http://localhost:8080/public/) and you should see a colorful spinning cube.
+If it doesn't, navigate to [localhost at port 5173](http://localhost:5173/index.html) and you should see a colorful spinning cube.

 ## Scene